melkypie/resource-packs/README.md

 <br/>

-<p align="center">⚠️ If icons are misaligned check that Interface Styles and Resource packs settings match those shown above then disable and enable the Resource packs plugin</p>
+⚠️ If icons are misaligned check that Interface Styles and Resource packs settings match those shown above then disable and enable the Resource packs plugin

 ## Credits
 * Jagex for the original assets